m-daniela/chat-app/Notes/work.md

 - https://techjury.net/blog/what-is-aes/

 AES (Advanced Encryption Standard) is a symmetric block cipher, based on a substitution-permutation network, which uses keys of length 128, 192 or 256 bits to process data in blocks of 128 bits, introduced by NIST in 2001.
-It is widely used in modern applications, due to its efficiency and security, and was approved by the NSA.
+It was approved by the NSA and is widely used in modern applications, due to its efficiency and security.

 **About the algorithm**